Does Modafinil Make You Crash?

 Modafinil blocks the re-uptake of dopamine, which is responsible for regulating our mood.
 Once dopamine levels are high, you feel awake and alert.

-GABA is increased which results in a more stimulated feeling.
+GABA is increased which results in a more stimulating feeling.

 The aforementioned effects are what I feel when I take Modafinil.